Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Integrability: Beyond the linear regime

 where $V(u)$ is the potential

+($\ell_{\nu =0}$ is implied to be identically zero).
 Since the motion takes place within the regions $V(u) < 0$ ($u>0$) the inversion points $u_\nu^{\pm}$ of each $u_\nu$ coincide with the positive zeros of $V(u)$.
 Thus, the energy of the quasi-particles $u_\nu$ oscillates between the inversion points $u_\nu^{\pm}$ (see Fig.\,\ref{fig:Potential}).